Indigenous Cultural Event at the Cannery

 Strengths of the Event

-On days with poor weather (which isn’t uncommon in June), the fact that the event takes place both indoors and outdoors is also a huge advantage compared to similar events in other communities (which in most cases take place primarily just outside).
+In years with poor weather, the fact that the event takes place both indoors and outdoors is also a huge advantage compared to similar National Indigenous Peoples Day events in other communities (which in most cases take place primarily just outside).

 Another bonus about Richmond’s event is that it takes place in Steveston Village which is a wonderful place to explore.
-Either before or after your visit to the Cannery, go for a walk along the water.
+Either before or after your visit to the Cannery, go for a walk along the waterfront.
 And if it’s a weekend day, go explore the fish market on the docks.

 Other Information